-The practice staff and provider demonstrated a transparent and open culture in relation to people's safety.
+The provider demonstrated a transparent and open culture in relation to people's safety.

 There was strong leadership with emphasis on peoples' safety and continually striving to improve.

 Systems and processes were embedded, and staff worked together in such a way that the inspection did not highlight any significant issues or omissions.